Marchers Protest Police Shooting

 ``We are not here to judge or condemn.
 We are here to weep with the family,'' the Rev. Rollin Darbouze told about 1,000 mourners at Holy Cross.

-Dorismond, a security guard and the son of Haitian singer Andre Dorismond, was shot to death May 16 after an officer conducting a drug sting allegedly asked him if he would sell marijuana.
+Dorismond, a security guard and the son of Haitian singer Andre Dorismond, was shot after an officer conducting a drug sting allegedly asked him if he would sell marijuana.
 The two scuffled, backup officers arrived and one officer's gun went off, killing Dorismond.

 The shooting happened just two weeks after another undercover officer fatally shot an unarmed man in the Bronx near where Amadou Diallo was shot and killed in hail of 41 police bullets last year.
 The four officers in the Diallo case were acquitted last month.